bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 * Either an .xcarchive.zip or an APK file which must be placed in the `$BITRISE_ DEPLOY_DIR`.
 For iOS apps, the **Xcode Archive & Export for iOS** Step does this by default; for Android apps, any Step that builds an APK - such as **Android Build** - does it.
 * All exposed Workflows must include a **Deploy to Bitrise.io** Step.

-Exposing the artifact means that the products of the Workflow will be available in Ship: for example, if your Workflow produces an .ipa file, you can deploy that file using Ship.
+Exposing the artifact means that the products of the Workflow will be available in Ship: for example, if your Workflow produces an APK, you can publish that using Ship.

 On the **Settings** page, you can configure a number of options for publishing your app.
 If it's a cross-platform app, you can define the settings separately for the iOS and the Android versions.